A rate of interest that can vary during the term of the loan. Usually used when referring to mortgages.

 Electronic deposit verification (EDV)

-> A way to verify an account at another bank that you want to link to.
-Nationwide Bank will electronically send two micro deposits to your linked account.
-Once you report the deposit amounts back to us, you can transfer funds to and from the linked account.
+A way to verify an account at another bank that you want to link to.
+Many banks will electronically send two micro deposits to your linked account.
+Once you report the deposit amounts back to the bank, you can transfer funds to and from the linked account.
 See also: Micro-deposits

-> Electronic Funds Transfer (EFT)
+Electronic Funds Transfer (EFT)

 The transfer of money between accounts through ATMs or electronic payment systems.